Gael-Lopes-Da-Silva/gael-lopes-da-silva/README.md

 - 🌱 I’m currently learning: to use Github, to use Nim proprely.
 - ⚙️ I'm currently working on: my portfolio, some test in Nim.
-- 📖 My loved language:
+- 📖 My loved language: 👑 Nim
-  - 👑 Nim
-  - 🐍 Python
 - ⚡ Fun fact: The more you pedal more faster and the less you ride more slower.